Measuring Developer Relations

 Stop looking: Your North Star metric is “monthly active developers”.
 If growth is accelerating, good.
 If growth is constant, fine.
 If growth is 0% or worse then whatever you are doing isn’t working.

 - Every other company measuring devrel eventually settles on this, so just cut right to the chase.
 You could try “monthly active clusters” but you’ll want each cluster’s usage to grow as well so you end up indexing on “developers” anyway.

 - However MAD is multi-causal and a lagging indicator so you need leading indicators which you have more direct control over.

-Unhappiness arises when there is an expectations mismatch between what the company wants out of DevRel and what DevRel is good at.
-People have natural affinities — you are more likely to do well with community if you already organize meetups, you are more likely to be great at content if you are a regular on the speaker circuit, you are more likely to understand how to plug user gaps with product feedback if you already built one, etc. Don't judge a fish by its ability to climb trees.
+Unhappiness arises when there is an expectations mismatch between what the company wants out of DevRel and what each DevRel is naturally good at.
+People have natural affinities — you are more likely to do well with community if you already organize meetups, you are more likely to be great at content if you are a regular on the speaker circuit, you are more likely to understand how to plug user gaps with product feedback if you already built one, etc. Don’t judge a fish by its ability to climb trees.

 There are three emerging sub-specialities of developer relations: community-focused, content-focused, and product-focused.
 How you are measured depends on what your strengths are and what your company actually thinks devrel is.
 We’ll explore each in turn, but first some context:

 - A lot of companies will proclaim that their approach to developer relations is different from developer evangelism because it is a “two way street”, meaning you put product in front of people but also bring people’s opinions back into product.